Consumer Information

 • Nature of Educational Programs and Financial Charges - Charles and Sue's School of Hair Design wants prospective students to make an informed decision about enrolling.
 In order to do that, you'll need to know a lot of detailed information about your chosen program of study.

 • Standards of Academic Progress - SOAP - Charles and Sue's School of Hair Design maintains two separate policies for academic progress, one for general standards of academic progress (SOAP) and the other strictly for the purposes of financial aid eligibility (SAP).
-The academic policy applies to all students regardless of financial aid status, and is published in the School Catalog.
+The academic policy applies to all students regardless of financial aid status, and is published on this webpage.

-• Transfer of Credit Policy - The policies on accepting credit for previous education - and a general statement of the transferability of the institution's credits to other institutions is also posted to the website.
+• Transfer of Credit Policy - The School's policies on accepting credit for previous education - and a general statement of the transferability of the institution's credits to other institutions is also posted here.

 • Written Agreements - Any written agreements for shared instruction with other institutions are disclosed on this page.

-• Annual Security Report (Clery Act) - Charles and Sue's School of Hair Design makes available the collection and disclosure of campus crime information in compliance with the Jeanne Clery Crime Awareness and Campus Security Act of 1990, as amended, and the associated Title IV regulations.
+• Annual Security Report (Clery Act) - Charles and Sue's School of Hair Design discloses statistical information for campus crime in compliance with the Jeanne Clery Crime Awareness and Campus Security Act of 1990, as amended, and a breadth of other information about campus safety, emergency notifications, School procedures, and other security-related items.

 • Services Available to Students with Disabilities - Charles and Sue's School of Hair Design discloses the services available to students and other individuals with disabilities on the school's website.